lud77/Factorize/README.md

 - [x] Duplicate panel -> creates an clone of the panel
 - [x] Find origin -> moves view to --middle of the graph-- NO: it moves you back to [0, 0]
 - [x] "Delete panel" becomes "Delete panels" when used on selected panel
+- [x] Group/Ungroup panels: grouped panels move together

 --- Engine

 - [x] Introduce Pulse-type signals
-- [ ] Introduce Sources panel palette
+- [x] Introduce Sources panel palette
 - [~] Actual panels
     - [x] FUNCTIONS: Threshold: (Value -> Value) sets outputs (High, Equal, Low) to true depending on whether first input is <=> than second
     - [x] INPUT: Toggle: (UI -> Value) set output to true or false depending on toggle